-These Antipasto Kabobs make a delicious and beautiful appetizer recipe that will “wow” your guests!
+These antipasto kabobs (antipasto skewers) are full of your favorite flavors, making them a delicious and beautiful appetizer recipe that will “wow” your guests.

 - Bacon-Wrapped, Cream Cheese Stuff Jalapeños

 Before we get to the kabobs recipe, here are some questions people often ask about it.
 If you don’t see your question in this list, please leave it in the comments.

 Now, before everyone gets too excited, there is pasta on my kabobs.
 In case you didn’t know (I wasn’t aware of this until I googled it yesterday.), antipasto actually means “before the meal,” not anti-pasta.
 Ha!
 (Please tell me I’m not the only one who thought that.)

 So, pasta in your antipasto is perfectly okay.